dashed-slug/wallets/docs/settings.md

 The plugin will continue to access fixer.io repeatedly and keep the exchange rates between these fiat currencies updated.

 The free subscription plan is sufficient.
-The plugin will not query the service more than once per hour, and this amounts to less than 750 API calls per month.
-(The free plan gives you 1000 calls per month.)
+The plugin will not query the service more than once per 8 hours, and this amounts to less than 100 API calls per month.
+(The free plan gives you 100 calls per month.)

 ### fixer.io API key